MichaelXF/js-confuser/docs/TamperProtection.md

 [Learn more about RGF](RGF.md).

+### Disallows Strict Mode

+Tamper Protection requires the script to run in non-strict mode.
+Detection of the script in Strict Mode will be considered tampering.
+You can control the tampering response using the `lock.countermeasures` option, as detailed in the next section.

 ### Tamper Detection

 If tampering is detected, the `lock.countermeasures` function will be invoked.
 If you don't provide a `lock.countermeasures` function, the default behavior is to crash the program.